Real Ale

 Address: 24, Commercial Road, Chorley

-Originally opened in the late 1860s, the Craven Heifer ceased to trade in the early 1900s.
-The building itself has long since been demolished but it was the first house on the left hand side as you look up Commercial Road from the junction with Water Street, its gable end pictured below (left).
+Originally opened in the late 1860s, the Craven Heifer ceased to trade in 1909.
+The building itself has long since been demolished but it was the first house on the left hand side as you look up Commercial Road from the junction with Water Street.

 This was a small beer house run from the front room of a residence and references to it can be found on the trade directories and census returns of the period.